-Love the gentle, pretty sound of fingerpicking on an acoustic guitar?
-Guitar teacher Jerry W. shares three simple fingerpicking patterns you can use to start making beautiful music today…
+Looking to bring a deeper dimension to your acoustic guitar playing?
+Guitar teacher Jerry W. shares three simple fingerpicking patterns you can use to start making more rich and beautiful music today.

 Fingerpicking Pattern 1

-This first pattern is simple and elegant, and as an added benefit it works with a wide variety of musical styles.
-The use of the bass note on beats one and three and the two note chord on beats two and four give this a boom-and-chick-and-boom-and-chick-and sound.
+This first fingerpicking pattern is both simple and elegant, and it fits right in with a wide variety of musical styles.
+The use of the bass note on beats one and three and the two-note chord on beats two and four give this a boom-and-chick-and-boom-and-chick-and sound.
 I have notated it below in both standard and tablature notation.

 Fingerpicking Pattern 2